WTMT

-WTMT (105.9 FM, "105.9 The Mountain") is an American classic rock radio station located in Asheville, North Carolina.
-The station is licensed by the Federal Communications Commission (FCC) to the nearby community of Weaverville and transmits with an effective radiated power (ERP) of 9.5 kW.
+WTMT (105.9 FM, "105.9 The Mountain") is a classic rock radio station licensed to Weaverville, North Carolina, United States, and serving Asheville and Western North Carolina.
+It is owned and operated by Saga Communications.

 Asheville Radio Group, a subsidiary of Saga Communications, operates 105.9 The Mountain as well as adult contemporary WOXL and ESPN Radio 1310 WISE/970 WEZZ.
 Artists include AC/DC, Rush, Linkin Park and Korn.

 History

 105.9 signed on the air in 1988 as WFSM licensed to Tazewell, Tennessee.
 It became WCTU in 1993.

 Saga Communications purchased WCTU in 2005 and changed the call-sign to WTMT and its city of license to Weaverville, North Carolina, while preparing a move into the Asheville radio market during 2006 and early 2007.

 On May 24, 2007, 105.9 signed on at its new transmitting site under test authority with various songs from different formats, nicknaming the station "The Lazer" during the stunt.
 On May 31 at 6:15 P.M, "105.9 The Mountain" officially signed on as a mainstream rock station under the slogan "Everything That Rocks".
 The first song was "Welcome to the Jungle" by Guns N' Roses.

 105.9 has changed their playlist back to being mostly classic rock favorites, meanwhile there is very little recent or new rock songs that are played on air in its database as for right now.